CivicTechWR/WRvotes/docs/resources/index.md

     + [Housing](./housing): About municipal roles in housing.
     + [Infrastructure](./infrastructure): About water, roads, and waste management.
+- [Information for Organizations](./organization-info): If you are a member of an organization or advocacy group, this page includes resources and advice for you.
 - [What is it like to be a Politician?](./being-a-politician):
   Perspectives from the other side.